-Tea Gardens/Hawks Nest is situated in the southern end of the Great Lakes area, approximately two and a half hours drive north of Sydney, off the Pacific Highway.
+Tea Gardens/Hawks Nest is situated in the eastern end of the Barrington Coast area, approximately two and a half hours drive north of Sydney, off the Pacific Highway.
 The twin towns of Tea Gardens/Hawks Nest are separated by the Myall River that feeds the majestic Myall Lakes system.

 The quaint village of Tea Gardens derives its name from the hopes of its early settlers.
 The town was settled in the 1800s when the Australian Agricultural Company unsuccessfully attempted to graze sheep for their wool.
 Chinese farm hands not only grew vegetables for the A.A.
 Co. but attempted to grow tea – hence the name Tea Gardens evolved